Kai-Ming/documentation/README.md

   - The function calls the `TranslateService` class to get text for each given parameter translated to the target language and the text will be assigned to the field that corresponds to the text.

 </details>

+# **Erros**

+`PIN does not match` - The PIN that is reinputted does not match the pin originally inputted.
+`Invalid Private Key` - The private key that was used to import is not in the right format of 32 bytes.
+`Invalid PIN` - The PIN is incorrect, the inputting of PIN will be temporarily blocked after too many failed attempts.